akigupta131/angucomplete-alt/README.md

 angucomplete-alt
 ============

+This is a re-fork of angucomplete-alt( by Hidenari Nozaki @ghiden).
+Added functionality for limiting number of results

 This is a fork of Daryl Rowland's angucomplete (https://github.com/darylrowland/angucomplete) with a bit of tweaks such as:

 * change long attribute names to hyphenated ones